isaacg1/isaacg1.github.io/_posts/2022-02-18-cs-gender-society.md

 2. When deciding what examples to use when teaching, go with what your students know.
 Keep in mind that many older works of media are extremely sexist - Star Trek (TOS especially) is a good example.
 If you don't know what media your students grew up with, what games they played, ask them.

-3. Reexamine assumptions around who bears resposibility for discouragement of potential CS students/professionals/researchers.
-Often, once obvious sources have been eliminated, a big part of the answer is "the system", the patterns and collectove assumptions of many people.
+3. Reexamine assumptions around who bears responsibility for discouragement of potential CS students/professionals/researchers.
+Often, once obvious sources have been eliminated, a big part of the answer is "the system", the patterns and collective assumptions of many people.
 The system is made of people.
 It's made of us.
 We can change the system, but it takes real effort.